 Best Vegan Meatloaf Recipe

-The Best Vegan Meatloaf Recipe is loaded with a great combination of chickpeas, mushrooms and more.
+The Best Vegan Meatloaf Recipe is loaded with a great combination of chickpeas, mushrooms, and more.
 A super dinner for holidays and also for special weekends.
-You can serve it plain, with gravy or a multitude of sauces.
+You can serve it plain, with gravy, or with a multitude of sauces.

 Two slices of Vegan Meatloaf with gravy and mushroom stuffing on a white plate.